DocuSign launches Australian data centres to fast-track public sector digitisation

 Local data centres addresses issue that 61% of Australian citizens are still printing and scanning to transact with government*

-Sydney, Australia 14 June 2018—To support the public sector in its drive toward digital transformation, DocuSign (NASDAQ:DOCU)—which offers the world’s #1 e-signature solution as part of its broader platform to automate the agreement process—today announced three data centres across Australia.
+Sydney, Australia 14 June 2018—To support the public sector in its drive toward digital transformation, DocuSign (NASDAQ:DOCU)—which offers the world’s #1 e-signature solution as part of its broader platform to automate the agreement process—today announced two data centres across Australia.